Theodemocracy: History

 Smith first coined the term "theodemocracy" while he was running for President of the United States in 1844.
-It is also clear that the concept lay behind his organization of the secretive Council of Fifty that same year, but it is uncertain whether Smith believed that he could or should form a functioning theodemocratic government before the advent of the Second Coming and the destruction of worldly political systems.
+It is also clear that the concept lay behind his organization of the Council of Fifty that same year, but it is uncertain whether Smith believed that he could or should form a functioning theodemocratic government before the advent of the Second Coming and the destruction of worldly political systems.

 Once formed, the Council of Fifty had little actual power and was more symbolic of preparation for God's future kingdom than a functioning political body.
 The town of Nauvoo, where Smith organized the Council, was governed according to a corporate charter received from the state of Illinois in 1841.
 The Nauvoo Charter granted a wide measure of home rule, but the municipality that it created was strictly republican in organization.
 Such an arrangement may reflect the Mormon history of persecution, with the form of the Nauvoo government developing as a practical self-defense mechanism, rather than as an absolute theological preference.

 However, later critics labeled the town a "theocracy," mostly because of the position of many church leaders, including Smith, as elected city officials.
-That was a serious charge, as in Jacksonian America, whatever smacked of theocratic rule was immediately suspect and deemed an antirepublican threat to the country.
+That was a serious charge, as in Jacksonian America, anyone accused of theocratic rule was immediately suspect and deemed an antirepublican threat to the country.
 Suspicions about Mormon rule in Nauvoo, combined with misunderstandings about the role of the Council of Fifty, resulted in hyperbolic rumors about Smith's "theocratic kingdom."
 That, in turn, added to the growing furor against the Latter Day Saints in Illinois and eventually led to Smith's assassination in June 1844 and the Mormons' expulsion from the state in early 1846.

 Even before coining the term "theodemocracy," Smith's teachings about a political Kingdom of God had caused friction with non-Mormons, even before the Nauvoo period.
 As early as 1831, Smith recorded a revelatory prayer, which stated that "the keys of the kingdom of God are committed unto man on the earth....
 Wherefore, may the kingdom of God go forth, that the kingdom of heaven may come...."

-In other words, Smith believed that it was necessary for the Mormons at least to lay the foundations for the Kingdom of God before the Second Coming could occur.
+Smith believed that it was necessary for the Mormons at least to lay the foundations for the Kingdom of God before the Second Coming could occur.
 It remains unclear what he felt that those foundations must entail.
-Unfortunately, a lack of precise definitions sometimes confused the issue.
+Unfortunately, a lack of precise definitions sometimes exacerbate confusion on the issue.
 For instance, in another 1831 revelation, the "Kingdom" seems to be synonymous with the "Church."
 However, many LDS leaders went to great lengths to distinguish between the "Church of God," which was a spiritual organization that included both social and economic programs, and the "Kingdom of God,"/which was fully political and had yet to be fully organized.